 14. Milk Plastic Polymers

-Instead of milk & cookies, your students can learn about creating simple polymers with thus cool science experiment.
+Instead of milk & cookies, your students can learn about creating simple polymers with this cool science experiment.

 15. Hotdog Mummification